qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 What can we do about the collisions?

-The first thing that we can do is to use the `leftmost` function to assign priorities to `Event`s in the case that they fire simultaneously:
+The simplest thing that we can do is to use the `leftmost` function to assign priorities to `Event`s in the case that they fire simultaneously:
 ```haskell
 leftmost :: [Event t a] -> Event t a
 ```